lacuna-tech/mds-core/README.md

 ### Kubernetes

-MDS can readily be provisioned to a [Kubernetes](https://kubernetes.io), be it a local (aka developer) cluster or remote.
-Following are all the necessary steps required to: install depden
+MDS can readily be provisioned to a [Kubernetes](https://kubernetes.io), be it a local or remote cluster.
+The following steps describe how to build, deploy and operate against a local MDS cluster.

 #### Prerequisites